Riemannian L-systems: Modeling growing forms in curved spaces: Conclusions

 \section{Conclusions}

-In this paper we have presented an extension of the classical formalism of L-systems to parametric Riemannian spaces (2-D surfaces in $\mathbb{R}^3$ and abstract non-Euclidean spaces).
+In this paper we have presented an extension of the classical formalism of L-systems to parametric Riemannian spaces (2-D surfaces in $\mathbb{R}^3$ and 2-D abstract non-Euclidean spaces).
 This is made by extending turtle geometry to these curved spaces and by developing high-level language constructs to program form development in these spaces.
 Both theoretical and applied examples have been presented to illustrate concepts of differential geometry as well as the potential of this new framework to model realistic phenomena in biology.

 Riemannian L-systems provide an intuitive high-level programming language to program the development of a large variety of forms in a wide spectrum of curved spaces.
 By using turtle geometry and its locality principle, such programming is, most of the time, not more difficult than programming in flat Euclidean spaces as Riemannian spaces are locally Euclidean.
 All the complexity related to the handling of complex differential geometry algorithms is mostly hidden to the user.
-This in particular offers interesting new possibilities to learn and teach differential geometry from a natural and easy perspective.
-It also should allow modelers to address new modeling problems where the growth of forms takes places in curved embedding spaces.
+It should allow modelers to easily address new modeling problems where the growth of forms takes places in various sorts of curved embedding spaces in either plant or animal systems.
+For example, the recently identified ability of animal cells to move on a surface according to the local curvature of the supporting surface, called curvotaxis \cite{Pieuchot.2018, Werner.2019}, could naturally be modeled using Riemannian L-systems.
+Finally, Riemannian L-systems also offers interesting new possibilities to learn and teach differential geometry from a natural and easy perspective.

-By providing computational concepts and tools to manipulate curved spaces and information propagation inside, this approach can also be viewed as a first step towards a concrete implementation of the concept of a relativistic theory of positional information introduced by Jaeger et al.\cite{Jaeger:2008}.
-This would require more work to integrate gene regulation networks, molecular transport and tissue mechanics within the curved spaces, and explore feedback regulation loops between these factors.
-However, based on the current system, we have shown that a whole new set of biological questions, such as the growth of pollen tubes on papillae, or the joint growth of a leaf blade and its venation network, are becoming accessible to modeling.

-A very opened and, we think, promising work is to be developed on the modeling of tropisms in plants.
-As was evidenced in recent works and comments \cite{Moulton:2020,Moulia:2022,Jensen:2021}, tropism mechanisms are actually explaining a large part of plant form plasticity and can be addressed in an unified manner through integrative approaches.
-While still at an early stage, abstract Riemannian L-systems open up new possibilities for formalizing tropisms as fields acting on space curvature and not as forces as is classically the case.
-These effective fields can in principle be generated by the plant environment or by the plant matter itself, for instance to grow or to bend locally, thus making yet another, more abstract connection with the concept of relativistic positional information.